OCA/hr/hr_infraction/README.rst

 3. Make sure all entries are correct
 4. Click *Confirm* button

+Note:
+* To confirm infraction document user has to belong to *Infraction Management / User* or *Infraction Management / Officer* group
+* User who belong to *Infraction Management / User* can only confirm infraction document for his/her subordinate
+* User who belong to *Infraction Management / Officer* can confirm infraction document for all employee

 **To approve infraction document, you need to:**

 1. Go to menu *Human Resources -> Infraction -> Infractions*
 2. Open an infraction document that has *confirmed*
 3. Fill (1) *Category*, and (2) *Warning*
 4. Click *Approve* button

+Note:
+* To approve infraction document user has to belong to *Infraction Management / Officer* group

 **To execute infraction document, you need to:**